 Find a way to relax!

 - singing favorite songs

 - whatever you find calming

 This can help you with resisting mindless eating or habits that are not healthy.

 If you and your family have reached a goal or at least made positive strides towards a goal, what can you do to celebrate?
 Maybe a new nail polish for child who has made strides to quit biting her nails, or a sponge ball water fight to continue to encourage and enjoy outside time, or an indoor or outdoor picnic to celebrate and continue to encourage your family to eat and enjoy meals together.

 Everyone in the family can reach healthy habit success if the desire and willingness to make change is present.
 And if you are already embracing some or many healthy habits, your role modeling of these habits is helping your child to adopt healthy habits too.
 Taking small steps towards healthy habits is a way to make big changes become a part of everyday living.

-With the help of this incredible plate, your kids will learn what a balanced meal looks like and also how to eat a variety of healthy foods.
-The powerful visuals on this plate do most of the teaching for you, and you just have to provide the food!
+With the help of this incredible plate, your kids will learn what a balanced meal looks like.
+They’ll also learn how to eat a variety of healthy foods.
+The powerful visuals on this plate do most of the teaching for you.
+All you have to do is provide the food!